hazique/pexel-photo-browser/README.md

 **Setting up the API key in the Project**

-- Make a `.env` file in the project root directory and paste your API key in the format below
+- Make a `.env.local` file in the project root directory and paste your API key in the format below

 ```json
 PEXELS_API_KEY="<YOUR API KEY>"